African bush elephant: Diet

+The African bush elephant is herbivorous.
+It is a mixed feeder, consuming both grasses, as well as woody vegetation (browse), with the proportions varying wildly depending on the habitat and time of year, ranging from almost exclusively grazing to near-total browsing.
+African bush elephants' consumption of woody plants, particularly their habit of uprooting trees, has the ability to alter the local environment, transforming woodlands into grasslands.
+African bush elephants also at times consume fruit and serve as seed dispersers.
+Adults can consume up to 150 kg of food per day.
 To supplement their diet with minerals, they congregate at mineral-rich water holes, termite mounds, and mineral licks.
 Salt licks visited by elephants in the Kalahari contain high concentrations of water-soluble sodium.
 Elephants drink 180–230 L of water daily, and seem to prefer sites where water and soil contain sodium.
 In Kruger National Park and on the shore of Lake Kariba, elephants were observed to ingest wood ash, which also contains sodium.

 Communication

 Africa bush elephants use their trunks for tactile communication.
 When greeting, a lower ranking individual will insert the tip of its trunk into its superior's mouth.
 Elephants will also stretch out their trunk toward an approaching individual they intend to greet.
 Mother elephants reassure their young with touches, embraces, and rubbings with the foot while slapping disciplines them.
 During courtship, a couple will caress and intertwine with their trunks while playing and fighting individuals wrestle with them.

 Elephant vocals are variations of rumbles, trumpets, squeals, and screams.
 Rumbles are mainly produced for long-distance communication and cover a broad range of frequencies which are mostly below what a human can hear.
 Infrasonic rumbles can travel vast distances and are important for attracting mates and scaring off rivals.

-At Amboseli National Park several different infrasonic calls have been identified:

-Greeting rumble – is emitted by adult female members of a family group that have united after having been separated for several hours.

-Contact call – soft, unmodulated sounds made by an individual that has been separated from the group.

-Contact answer – made in response to the contact call; starts out loud, but softens toward the end.

-"Let's go" rumble – a soft rumble emitted by the matriarch to signal to the other herd members that it is time to move to another spot.

-Musth rumble – distinctive, low-frequency pulsated rumble emitted by musth males (nicknamed the "motorcycle").

-Female chorus – a low-frequency, modulated chorus produced by several cows in response to a musth rumble.

-Postcopulatory call – made by an oestrous cow after mating.

-Mating pandemonium – calls of excitement made by a cow's family after she has mated.

 Growls are audible rumbles and happen during greetings.
-When in pain or fear, an elephant makes an open-mouthed growl known as a bellow while a drawn-out growl is a moan.
+When in pain or fear, an elephant makes an open-mouthed growl known as a bellow.
+A drawn-out growl is known as a moan.
 Growling can escalate into a roaring when the elephant is issuing a threat.
 Trumpeting is made by blowing through the trunk and signals excitement, distress, or aggression.
-Juvenile elephants squeal in distress while screaming is made by adults for intimidation.
+Juvenile elephants squeal in distress while screaming is done by adults for intimidation.